kyldvs/macs/NEW.md

 # From scratch

 This is the process I went through after getting a new Mac.
-This is installation and configuration of the mac.

 1. Setup Chrome
   - Open and log in to Chrome